aws-samples/sample-q-index-cross-account-access/solutions/shell/same-account-access/README.md

 To remove the solution from your account, please follow these steps:

-1. Remove data accessor
+1. Remove custom application on IAM Identity Center
-    - Go to the AWS Management Console, navigate to Amazon Q Business >  Data accessors
+    - Go to the AWS Management Console, navigate to IAM Identity Center >  Applications > Customer managed
-    - Select your data accessor and click 'Delete'
+    - Select application and click 'Remove'